-In the reporting period covered by the Monitor's most recent quarterly report, the Monitor reviewed six completed CRM investigations, and none had substantive deficiencies.
-MCSO continues to strive to complete CRMs in a manner that complies with the Monitor's expectations.
+In the reporting period covered by the Monitor's most recent quarterly report, the Monitor reviewed 10 completed CRM investigations.
+Nine complied with all requirements and the Monitor concurred with the findings.
+In one case, the Monitor reported that MCSO did not clearly resolve a concern brought forward by the complainant, however the Monitor notes the concern may not have impacted the outcome of the investigation but should have been resolved prior to determining a finding.
+MCSO will incorporate this feedback into its continued efforts to complete CRMs in a manner that complies with the Monitor's expectations.
 PSB works with the Monitor on all pending CRM investigations.